The Dangers of Artery Diseases

 The carotid arteries are much like the coronary arteries, in that they carry blood to a vital organ.
 Coronary arteries carry blood to the heart, carotid arteries make sure the brain is getting its adequate blood supply.

 The health of your arteries is crucial in all aspects and must always be considered.
 Very similar to how you don’t want plaque in your coronary arteries, or any blockage for that matter, carotid arteries must be treated the same way.
 In your coronary arteries, it could lead to a heart attack, in your carotid arteries, it could lead to a stroke, or as some call it, a brain attack.
-Over time, the fatty substances or cholesterol build up around the walls of the carotid arteries and makes them more narrow and harder for blood to travel through freely.
+Over time, the fatty substances or cholesterol build up around the walls of the carotid arteries and make them more narrow and harder for blood to travel through freely.
 If the arteries become blocked and cut off the blood supply to the brain, a stroke can occur.

 Strokes and Atherosclerosis